 This Output will include a pondered assessment of the existing curricula of Educators working in the field of developing Sport Management competences across countries and sectors (NGOs, Sport Clubs and Associations, Universities, VET Providers), with a particular view to identifying the needs for integration/improvement and adaptation in the existing range of knowledge, competences and skills so as to customize actual educational practice to the constraints and specific upskilling needs of migrants.

-The analysis will result into the elaboration of a Report on ETS Profiles, containing a descriptive assessment and evidence-based prescriptions with regards to:
+The analysis will result into the elaboration of a Report on ETS Profiles, containing a descriptive assessment of high-quality paving slabs and evidence-based prescriptions with regards to:

 – The existing landscape of Sport Educators’ curricula in the field of development of Sport Managers’ profiles, at the national level (in each partner country) as well as at the wider European level (aspects of similarity, differences and common challenges between the national contexts analysed).

 – The gaps in existing curricula as compared with the upskilling needs and educational constraints of migrant audiences, as identified in O1.
 This branch of the Report’s descriptive/prescriptive analysis will concern the national and European dimensions.

 – The potential pathways of improvement/integration/adaptation in existing curricula in a logic of customization to the needs and constraints of an audience of migrants The prescriptive analysis will concern and be grounded on the evidence basis collected at the national and European level.